Lafarge (company)

 Lafarge is a French industrial company specialising in cement, construction aggregates, and concrete.
 It is the world's largest cement manufacturer.
 It was founded in 1833 by Joseph-Auguste Pavin de Lafarge and is a part of the Holcim Group.

 In 2015, Lafarge merged with Holcim and a new company was formed under the name of LafargeHolcim.
 It was renamed to Holcim Group in 2021.

-Lafarge was convicted of financing terrorism and complicity in crimes against humanity for paying $5.92 million to the terrorist groups ISIS and al Nusra Front between 2013 and 2014 to keep its cement plant in Syria operating.
+Lafarge was embroiled in the Lafarge scandal, in which it was convicted of financing terrorism and complicity in crimes against humanity by the US Department of Justice for paying $5.92 million to the terrorist groups ISIS and al-Nusra Front between 2013 and 2014 to keep its cement plant in Syria operating.